HomagGroup/HOMAG-Connect/Applications/MaterialManager/Samples/Create/Edgebands/Readme.md

 <h1 id="createEdgebandType"> Create edgeband type</h1>

-With the Homag Connect materialManager edgebands client, new edgeband types can be created.
+With the HOMAG Connect materialManager edgebands client, new edgeband types can be created.

 <strong>Example:</strong>